Unique Continuation on Convex Domains: The Almgren frequency function

-\begin{rmk} In the interior setting, for $\overline{B_r(p)} \subset \Omega$, these identities follow from straightforward computation. (\ref{H derivative}) follows from the change of variables, $y \rightarrow rx + p$, and the divergence theorem. (\ref{D derivative}) relies upon the Rellich-Necas Identity,
+\begin{proof} In the interior setting, for $\overline{B_r(p)} \subset \Omega$, these identities follow from straightforward computation. (\ref{H derivative}) follows from the change of variables, $y \rightarrow rx + p$, and the divergence theorem. (\ref{D derivative}) relies upon the Rellich-Necas Identity,

 the divergence theorem, and the fact that $u$ vanishes on the boundary.
 The last two equations follow immediately from \ref{H derivative}.
-Without exception, the standard interior computations go through identically for radii for which $B_r(p) \cap \partial \Omega \not = \emptyset$. \end{rmk}
+Without exception, the standard interior computations go through identically for radii for which $B_r(p) \cap \partial \Omega \not = \emptyset$, where we also use the identity